 Depending on the type of chimney system you are using, you can either leave a roughly 6″x10″ opening for use with a rectangular clay chimney flue liner, or a 9 1/2″ opening for an 8″ Simpson DuraTech Anchor Plate.

-Using either one or two courses of decorative bricks, construct the walls of the vent area.
+Using either one or two courses of decorative bricks, construct the walls of the oven air vent area.
 Then, using a wood or foam arch form, start the process of building the vent arch.
 When you reach the center of the arch, cut back those bricks to leave the opening.
 This technique is shown in graphics 5-7.

 Cast a Concrete Vent